egeozgul/SnowBOARD/README.md

 # SnowBOARD
-This is an open source prototyping module that allows building embedded system projects without soldering or complex wiring.
-Dedicated connectors and ports are designed that allow connecting peripherals with only a socket required with minimal wiring and no soldering.
-Additional features include an SD card slot, battery power management circuit, type-c usb interface, and a usb to uart converter which allows USB debugging and USB firmware uploading.
+This is an open-source prototyping module designed to simplify the development of embedded system projects by eliminating the need for soldering or complex wiring.
+It features dedicated connectors and ports that enable seamless peripheral connections with just a socket, requiring minimal wiring and no soldering.
+Additional functionalities include an SD card slot, a battery power management circuit, a USB Type-C interface, and a USB-to-UART converter, which facilitates USB debugging and firmware uploading.

 <p align="center">